deepakkaushik72/PAA_Mod11_Used_car_Prices/README.md

 *•	Car Dealers to validate the Data for Car Prices greater than 500K (Prices such as 111111, 999999, 123456789, and crossing          millions and Billions need revisit/rechecking)*

-*•	CONDITION is one of the top features for predicting car prices and should be included in the car data by Car Dealers (Currently    missing ~40% data) *
+*•	CONDITION is one of the top features for predicting car prices and should be included in the car data by Car Dealers (Currently    missing ~40% data)*

 *•	Car Dealers to capture the car status (“Rare”, “Classic” etc) so that it can be used for predicting the prices of these cars.
 Currently, this data is not available.*

-•	The Modeling Team need to understand more context on the “Classic”, “Rare” category cars and what drives their prices.
+*•	The Modeling Team need to understand more context on the “Classic”, “Rare” category cars and what drives their prices for cars with age between 50 to 100 years.*

 •	For further improvement Model Accuracy, the modeling Team can try Deep Learning Models/Neural Networks so improve results are      compared to Regression models